ritazh/devopsfun/_posts/2015-12-22-provisioning-platform.md

 From your browser, provide the following values to setup Dokku.

-- For `Public Key`, copy and paste the public key of the SSH key pair you created for deploying apps to Dokku.
+- For `Public Key`, copy and paste the entire output of the public key of the key pair you created in the previous step for the purpose of deploying apps to Dokku.
+For example, ~/.ssh/dokkuapps.pub, not the key pair used for SSH into the Dokku instance.

 {% highlight bash %}
 $ cat ~/.ssh/dokkuapps.pub
 {% endhighlight %}

 - For 'Hostname', concatenate the public IP of your Dokku host with `xip.io` as its own domain name.
 To get the public IP of your Dokku host, you can navigate to [Microsoft Azure Portal](https://portal.azure.com/) to view the Dokku VM's public IP address.
 - Select the "Use virtualhost naming for apps" checkbox.